dl1bz/svxlinkdb4rptr/README.md

 ## Changes from the original
 For better use with public repeaters some things are different
-- remove audio player complete for saving data rates if the repeater has only a network connection like LTE
+- remove audio player and audio stuff complete for saving data rates if the repeater has only a network connection like LTE
 - read the most config values now from the svxlink config files automatic
 - the visibility and usability of control buttons depend on source network/source IP (private networks or public internet) for making the dashboard accessible from internet (if needed)
-- change some status views
+- change some status views for more clarity
 - add additional functionality for [RepeaterLogic]
 - startup check if all required config files are available
-- remove most hard-coded things, which significantly limit the functionality for flexible use
+- remove most of hard-coded things, which significantly limit the functionality for flexible use
 - make the config.php update-safe by add a new user-defined file config.inc.php
 - remove all SA818/DRA818 stuff for hotspots, not needed by repeaters
 - remove web-editing of svxlink.conf, not a good idea, that was already a dangerous thing with PiStar